2003scape/rscsundae/doc/features.md

 * Ground items appear duplicated to the client when changing planes.
 * NPC combat can end up one-sided somehow (both remain in-animation).
+* Talking to NPCs across diagonals doesn't work
+  (maybe should be excluded from sight checks)

 Content
 -------